mz3r0/software-engineering/Programming paradigms & types of languages.md

 - Languages with most of the features of objects (classes, methods, inheritance), but in a distinctly original form.
 Examples: Oberon (Oberon-1 or Oberon-2).
 - Languages with [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type "Abstract data type") support which may be used to resemble OO programming, but without all features of object-orientation.
 Examples: JavaScript, Lua, Modula-2, CLU.
 - Chameleon languages that support multiple paradigms, including OO.
 [Tcl](https://en.wikipedia.org/wiki/Tcl "Tcl") stands out among these for TclOO, a hybrid object system that supports both prototype-based and class-based OO.

+**Cohesion & OOP.**

+In OOP, if the methods that serve a class tend to be similar in many aspects, then the class is said to have high cohesion.
+Cohesion is increased if:
+- The functionalities embedded in a class, accessed through its methods, have much in common.
+- Methods carry out a small number of related activities, by _avoiding_ [coarsely grained](https://en.wikipedia.org/wiki/Granularity#Data_granularity "Granularity") or unrelated sets of data.
+- Related methods are in the same source file or otherwise grouped together; for example, in separate files but in the same sub-directory/folder.

+Advantages of high cohesion (or "strong cohesion") are:
+- Reduced module complexity (they are simpler, having fewer operations).
+- Increased system maintainability, because logical changes in the domain affect fewer modules, and because changes in one module require fewer changes in other modules.
+(Careful design and application of various principles leads to this)
+- Increased module reusability, because application developers will find the component they need more easily among the cohesive set of operations provided by the module.